antonagestam/django-text/README.md

-:warning:  This project is in early development and has buggs, contribution is welcome.
+:warning:  This project is in early development and has bugs, contribution is welcome.

 # django-text